stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Nvidia BIOS flashing
 ---

-Razer Blade Advanced mid 2019 have very little changes compare to previous early 2019 model.
+Razer Blade Advanced mid 2019 has very few changes in comparison to the previous early 2019 model.

-* Better refresh rate.
+* Better screen refresh rate.
 * Can be packed with i7 9750H CPU for extra money.

-And most disadvantage is 80w 2080 Max-Q instead of 90w in previous model.
+The biggest disadvantage is 80w 2080 Max-Q instead of 90w in the previous model.
 This is a huge difference for general performance.
-Check articles [Comparison: 80w vs 90w RTX 2080 Max-Q](https://www.theeverydayenthusiast.com/home/comparison-80w-vs-90w-2080-max-q).
+Check article [Comparison: 80w vs 90w RTX 2080 Max-Q](https://www.theeverydayenthusiast.com/home/comparison-80w-vs-90w-2080-max-q).

 * Reboot computer.
 * Select Windows 10 partition in ``Clover``.